bootdotdev/blog/content/misc/top-web-development-languages.md

 Some say learning Rails can be difficult because there are many independent concepts to grasp.
 However, if you already have an understanding of the Ruby programming language that can help lower the learning curve for Rails.

-It’s important to note that security and debugging can sometimes be difficult with Rails, especially when dealing with slightly more complex application requirements.
+It's important to note that security and debugging can sometimes be difficult with Rails, especially when dealing with slightly more complex application requirements.

 ### Where Is It Used?